What does faithful resistance look like from Christians? Yes, you read that right. Resistance.

 Dear REVwords readers.

-Both Jocelyn and I are in our 70s.
-We cannot recall a time in our lives when the world has seemed more out of balance.
-The government of our southern neighbours tops the list, but not to far behind is our own province’s government.
+Jocelyn and I are in our 70s.
+More than half of our lives have been lived in Alberta.
+We cannot recall a time when the world has seemed more out of balance.
+The government of our southern neighbours tops the list, but not too far behind is our own province’s government.

 Those in power are behaving in reprehensible ways.
 In the past, this type of behaviour may have been covert but now it is demonstrably overt.
 There is a growing infatuation with Christian nationalism and authoritarianism that has had a 15-year on-ramp.
 It is clearly observable in the US, and in some ways seeping into Canada in general and to Alberta in particular.

 As Canadians, we have long relied on our southern neighbours as trading and defence partners.
 That relationship appears to be a thing of the past.
 That is incredibly disconcerting.
-Equally so, our provincial government gaslights Albertans by suggesting all our health, education, and social problems are sourced in immigrants.
-This from the same government that wrote a letter demanding increased immigration levels and advertised that “Alberta is calling” and at one time had a vision of 10 million Albertans.
+Equally so, our provincial government looks like they are gaslighting Albertans and scapegoating immigrants by suggesting all our health, education, and social problems are sourced in immigrants.
+This from the same government that wrote a letter demanding increased immigration levels and advertised that “Alberta is calling” and at one time had a vision of 10 million.

-Four questions on immigration were unveiled on February 19th for a Fall referendum.
+Four questions on immigration were unveiled on February 19th for a Fall referendum in Alberta.
 My votes?
 No. No. Double no. No.

 Adaptive solutions are the most difficult kind of change to lead.